-MEAM MSE students may apply credit for up to two graduate level courses taken at institutions other than Penn (transfer courses) toward their MSE degree.
+MEAM MSE students may apply credit for up to two graduate level courses taken at institutions other than Penn (transfer courses) toward their MSE degree with approval from the Master's Program Chair.
 Transfer courses must be graduate level courses in which at least a B grade has been earned.
 Transfer credit will only be considered for courses taken prior to matriculation into the University of Pennsylvania's MEAM MSE program, as Penn graduate students may not be enrolled in two schools at once.